kevinsguides/plg_imgcomparer/readme.md

 A free content plugin that enables basic image comparison slider using a simple shortcode.

-Made using the [img comparison slider](https://github.com/sneas/img-comparison-slider) library licensed under MIT
+Made using the [image compare viewer](https://github.com/kylewetton/image-compare-viewer) library licensed under MIT

 Syntax is like this: